tommasomoretti/nameless-analytics/README.md

 - Libraries can be loaded from a CDN or a custom location.
 - Events are fully logged in the JavaScript console.

-Read more about [Nameless Analytics Client-side tracker tag](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/) and [Nameless Analytics Client-side tracker configuration variable](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/)
+Read more about [Nameless Analytics Client-side Tracker Tag](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/) and [Nameless Analytics Client-side Tracker Configuration Variable](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/)

 ### Server-side tracking

-Highly customizable Server-Side Client Tag that claims requests from Client-Side Tracker Tag or other servers.
+Highly customizable Server-side Client Tag that claims requests from Nameless Analytics Client-side Tracker Tag or other servers.

 Main features:
 - Creates user and session IDs and stores HttpOnly, Secure, and SameSite=Strict cookies.